 Arginine and peripheral arterial diseases (PAD)

-The chronic arterial occlusive disease of the extremities is characterized by the progressive occlusion of the arm and/or leg arteries.
+The chronic arterial occlusive disease of the extremities is characterised by the progressive occlusion of the arm and / or leg arteries.
 The main symptom is pain when walking.
 Patients have to stop walking so that it looks like they are lingering in front of every shop window and looking in.
-The disease is therefore also known as a windowshopper's disease.
+The disease is therefore also known as a window shopper's disease.

 Various studies suggest that L-arginine can relieve the uncomfortable symptoms of window shopper's disease.
 Ina 1998 study by Böger et al., patients with pAD took eight grams of L-arginine twice a day over a period of three weeks.
 During this time, the symptoms significantly improved.
 If pain occurred quickly while walking, the patient was able to walk more than twice as long after taking it.
 There was also a widening of the femoral artery (arteria femoralis) mediated by the vascular endothelium.
 Other studies also found a link between L-arginine and chronicarterial diseases.